aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.7.rst

         7: print(foo())

     Likely cause based on the information given by Python:
-        Python gave us the following informative message about the possible cause of the error:
+        Python tells us that the it reached the end of the file and expected more content.

-            unexpected EOF while parsing

-        However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.
+        I will attempt to be give a bit more information.

         The opening square bracket '[' on line 5 is not closed.